5 Top Mugwort Benefits

 How to Use Mugwort

-Now that we have explored more about the many mugwort health benefits, you may be wondering how you can use this herb to improve your own health.
-Read on to learn some of the ways mugwort can be either burned or ingested.
+Now that we have explored more about the many mugwort health benefits, you may be wondering how you can use this herb to improve your own health, and how to use mugwort for fertility.
+Read on to learn some of the ways mugwort can be either burned or added to your daily routine in the form of supplements.

 Moxibustion: Mugwort is commonly used in Chinese Medicine treatment called ‘Moxibustion’.
 Moxibustion is drug free, non invasive and pain free Chinese Medicine therapy which has been used for centuries.